 However, an experienced wrongful death attorney will know how to measure and frame non-economic losses, which can form an integral part of your claim.

 In a minority of cases, Texas law also provides for “exemplary damages.”
-Exemplary damages also referred to as punitive damages, are not meant to compensate a party.
-Instead, they are awarded to plaintiffs to penalize parties for flaunting laws in a particularly egregious manner.
+Exemplary damages are also referred to as punitive damages and are not meant to compensate a party.
+Instead, they are awarded to plaintiffs to penalize at-fault parties for flaunting safety rules, regulations, and norms in a particularly egregious manner.
 They are also intended to dissuade future parties from acting similarly.

 See What We’ve Been Able To Do For Others